NachoHotz/PI-DOGS-FT14a/README.md

 `API_PORT` - the port from where your api is listening

+`NODE_ENV` - the Server current environment for good connection with the client

 #### The import and use of these environment variables is already done by the app

 Then, follow the steps below: